CodingInLondon/bitcoinmining-creative-uses/list.md

 Congo
 - [Gorillas, militias, and Bitcoin: Why Congo’s most famous national park is betting big on crypto](https://www.technologyreview.com/2023/01/13/1066820/cryptocurrency-bitcoin-mining-congo-virunga-national-park/) Article in MIT Technology Review
-- [The Bitcoin miracle at Virunga](https://www.youtube.com/live/i7VERpwwTPY?si=JikPBhyDlbTyJavy&t=17345) Intervention of Sebastien Gouspillou at Adopting Bitcoin 2023 to give an update on activities in the Virunga Park (timestamp 4:49'00'')
+- [The Bitcoin miracle at Virunga](https://youtu.be/D2eri4eOa3c?si=kXO2LPtrTSA13itX) Intervention of Sebastien Gouspillou at Adopting Bitcoin 2023 to give an update on activities in the Virunga Park

 Nigeria, Kenya, Malawi